Zerro97/khuibeom.com/content/blog/javascript-fundamentals-what-is-javascript.md

 ---

-Let's also examine how Javascript code gets processed:
+Let's also examine how Javascript code gets processed.
+Briefly, the following happens during code execution:

 1. The source code gets converted by transpiler (ex.
 Babel), then packed by a bundler (ex.
 Vite, Webpack).
-2. Javascript engine do lexical analysis to break code into tokens and make AST(Abstract Syntax Tree)
+2. Javascript engine parses the code into AST(Abstract Syntax Tree)
-3. Javascript engine converts AST into bytecode which is further optimized by JIT compiler
+3. Javascript engine converts AST into bytecode using interpretor which is further optimized by JIT compiler
 4. Javascript VM executes the optimized program.

 So Javascript code is first parsed into AST and AST is converted to bytecode which is then optimized by JIT compiler.